By Crista Brawley

 And that’s the tricky part: There’s no guarantee in clinical research that this therapy is going to have any effect on the person in front of you.
 Participating in a trial is an altruistic gesture.
 There are cases where the therapy doesn’t work for an individual patient or for a group of patients.
 But what we learn from that trial can help with future new drug development or for future patients that come in.
 So the data’s never lost.

-‘What is best for the patient’
+‘Best for the patient’

 What is great about working at Rush is the drive to do what is best for the patient.
 For instance, clinical trials are baked into the clinical care process.
 We’re sitting at the table when patient cases are initially being discussed so that we’re able to present our thoughts on available clinical trials as part of the treatment planning process.